Bobotie

 Method:

-Preheat oven to 180° Celsius.
-Pour cold water to cover over the bread and set aside to soak.
+Preheat oven to 180°C. Pour cold water to cover over the bread and set aside to soak.

 In a seperate bowl combine the minced meat with the onion mixture, eggs, lemon juice and sugar.
 Squeeze the water from the bread and mix until well blended.